davidackerman/tourguide/README.md

 # Neuroglancer Live Stream

-A sidecar service that streams live screenshots and viewer state from Neuroglancer to a browser panel, with AI narration powered by Gemini, Claude, or local Ollama.
+A sidecar service that streams live screenshots and viewer state from Neuroglancer to a browser panel, with AI narration and movie recording capabilities powered by Gemini, Claude, or local Ollama.

 ## Features